Toxicom/toxiui/README.md

 ### Use the `development` branch
 The `stable` branch should be updated only every big (non-beta) release, so that we have a reference.

+**2023-07-15:** Moving the release CI to `development` branch. `stable` will only be used as a reference point, but even then not sure if needed with the amount of commits we have nowadays.

 ### Pull requests only
 Please do not push code to the `stable` or `development` branches and only use Pull Requests.